 Tip: Keep a watchful eye!
 People will take your tables, chairs, ladders, clothing rack, and anything else in sight.
 HIDE your keys, your water bottle, and your kids!

 I was actually quite surprised when we put out free signs.
 We weren’t sure what to expect.
-I have to admit, I feared people would be rude and obnoxious but, with the exception of one, most customers were actually quite sweet!
+I have to admit, I feared people would be rude and obnoxious, but, with the exception of one, most customers were actually quite sweet!
 ‘Are you sure this is free?’ was heard often.
 We did have a young lad eyeing the ladder in the NOT free corner and a lady that lingered a little too long.
 Let’s just call her Suzy Q. Suzie Q wanted us to follow her around with bags to assist her as her personal shopper.
 She even asked if we would deliver a free recliner to her home thirty minutes away.
 When we declined, she asked every other person visiting the free sale to deliver the chair for her.
 It was really quite comical, to say the least.

 Making everything free may not be a good idea if you plan to hold a garage sale every year.
-Customers may remember your generosity and wait for the end of the sale to get what they want for nothing.
-They may even come early and hide the desires of their heart, only to find it when everything is free.
+Customers may remember your generosity and wait until the end of the sale to get what they want for nothing.
+They may even come early and hide the desires of their heart, only to find them when everything is free.
 Oh, you know it could happen!
 However, if you don’t garage sale often or are moving, this is a perfect way to avoid boxing the leftovers!

 Now all you need to do is return the tables you borrowed, spiff up the garage, and COUNT THE CASH!